$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Bounded primitives and linear isoperimetric inequalities

 \section{Bounded primitives and linear isoperimetric inequalities}

-Let $X$ be a connected \CW{} and $\Ucover{X}$ its universal cover, equipped with the cellular structure induced from $X$.
+Let $X$ be a connected \CW{} and let $\Ucover{X}$ be its universal cover, equipped with the cellular structure induced from $X$.
 As usual, the fundamental group $G = \pi_1(X,x_0)$ acts on $\Ucover{X}$ via covering transformations.
 In this section, chain and cochains will be cellular and real-valued.
-For every $k \ge 0$ we endow the vector space of cellular $k$-chains $C_k(\Ucover{X};\R)$ with the $\ell^1$-norm $\norm{\Ph}_1:C_k(\Ucover{X},\R) \to \R$, assigning to any chain the sum of the absolute values of its coefficients with respect to the basis of $k$-cells.